gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help
-        --format VALUE               Report Format for exported file, json or csv.
-Default is json.
-    -f, --force                      Overwrite existing [local-file] if it exists.
-    -p, --mkdir                      Create missing directories for [local-file] if they do not exist.

 Export a report result as json or csv.
 [id] is required.
 This is id of the report result.